rauhmaru/rocketchat-zabbix/README.md

 ![Rocket.Chat Trigger](https://paste.opensuse.org/images/58705750.png)

 __Note:__
-To view the graphs, you need to be logged in to Zabbix.
+To view the graphs, you need to be logged in to Zabbix, or you can too:
+* Enable guest user;
+* Allow guest user to read the required hosts;

+With this, you graphics are public.
+Use only if necessary.

 ## Plus: Zabbix Template
 __you need to set the user macro ROOT_URL on the host where the template will be applied.__